michellesimek/sql-challenge/README.md

 Once the tables were created, csvs were imported into the corresponding SQL tables with headers accounted for.

-Once the database was complete, the following was determined:
+Once the database was complete, the following was completed:

 1. List the following details of each employee: employee number, last name, first name, sex, and salary.
 2. List first name, last name, and hire date for employees who were hired in 1986.